Public Health

 Degree Requirements

-The biostatistics concentration requires the completion of fifteen required and elective courses for the Standard Pathway and the Implementation and Prevention Sciences Pathway.
-Sixteen required and elective courses must be completed for the Data Science Pathway.
-These requirements exclude the Seminar, BIS 525/BIS 526; the Summer Internship, BIS 695; EPH 100; and EPH 101.
+The biostatistics concentration requires the completion of fourteen required and elective courses for the Standard Pathway and the Implementation and Prevention Sciences Pathway.
+Fifteen required and elective courses must be completed for the Data Science Pathway.
+These requirements exclude the Seminar, BIS 525/BIS 526; the Summer Internship, BIS 695; PUBH 100; and PUBH 101.
+Additionally, all first-year students must participate in an online Public Health Primer course the summer before their first term.
+This does not count towards the required courses.

 Curriculum